AVC Girls' U16 Volleyball Championship

-The Asian Girls' U16 Volleyball Championship, is an international volleyball competition in Asia and Oceania contested by the under 16 women's national teams of the members of Asian Volleyball Confederation (AVC), the sport's continent governing body.
+The AVC Girls' U16 Volleyball Championship, is an international volleyball competition in Asia and Oceania contested by the under 16 women's national teams of the members of Asian Volleyball Confederation (AVC), the sport's continent governing body.
 Tournaments have been awarded every two years since 2023.
 The top four teams qualified for the FIVB Volleyball Girls' U17 World Championship.